danieldkim/charlotte/README.md

   is limited support for dependence on the `req` argument -- basically just the `referer` and `viewOnly` properties and the `flash()` method, currently.

-* the `flash()` method will work slightly differently when running in a native app than it does when running in node. flash messages will only be accessible in a native app on the immediately subsequent request, after which they will be cleared even if not accessed during that request. that also means they will not be accessible on the same request that they are created. this fits with the general use case for the `flash()` method; your
+* the `flash()` method will work slightly differently when running in html bundle mode app than it does when running in node. flash messages will only be accessible in a native app on the immediately subsequent request, after which they will be cleared even if not accessed during that request. that also means they will not be accessible on the same request that they are created. this fits with the general use case for the `flash()` method; your